pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     module.exports = main();
     ```

-This application will create 2 instances of the VPC class contaiing all of the resources needed for a VPC.
+This application will create 2 instances of the VPC class containing all of the resources needed for a VPC.
 This
-reusable class, `VPC` is a more efficient way of building out infrastructure than to simply loop over the resources.
+reusable `VPC` class` is a more efficient way of building out infrastructure than to simply loop over the resources.
 We can
 take advantage of relating the resources to the correct parent to build out graph.

 We take it one step further, and be able to peer the VPCs.
 TypeScript, again, gives us the ability to do this in a